rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

 - Enhancement: Analyze configuration and report potential channel conflicts.
 - Enhancement: Require confirmation before deleting an acuator.
 - Enhancement: Create a log specific the Chromatofore plugin, to assist in troubleshooting.
+- Technical Debt: Use ES6 classes and mark variables as public or private.